awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 npm install
 ```

-3. Configure your Hosted UI Domain Name
+3. Set your Hosted UI Domain Name

-- To configure the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the "hostedUIDomainName" property.
+To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the "hostedUIDomainName" property.
 Be default it is `"amplifyidbroker"`.
-When created the Hosted UI will have the name of your enviornment concatenated with a hyphon in the form `https://{hostedUIDomainName}-{env}.auth.{region}.amazoncognito.com`
+When created the Hosted UI will have the name of your environment concatenated with a hyphon in the form `https://{hostedUIDomainName}-{env}.auth.{region}.amazoncognito.com`

-4. Configure your User Pool's Federated Social Identity Providers
+4. Set your User Pool's Federated Social Identity Providers

-- To configure the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the "authProvidersUserPool" array.
+To set the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the "authProvidersUserPool" array.
 By default Facebook, Google and LoginWithAmazon are configured but each can be removed based on which providers you want to allow users to sign in with

-TBD config-overide.js+ ???
+Before running `amplify init` in Step 6 you will need to obtain app client id and secret for each social provider you included.
+You can do this by completing Step 1 of the instructions for [Facebook](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-facebook-to-get-an-app-id-and-app-secret), [Google](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-google-to-get-an-oauth-client-id-and-client-secret) and [Amazon](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#step-1-register-with-amazon-to-get-an-client-id-and-client-secret)

-3. Delete the AWS demo environemnt file
+5. Delete the AWS demo environemnt file

 Remove the file with the AWS dev & demo environment (amplify will create a new file with your environment information later)